uccasco/FiniteFields/README.md

 # FiniteFields

 Implementation of finite field methods in LAMMPS.
-The files tagged 03Mar2020 should work with LAMMPS versions prior to the 29Oct2020 stable release.
-The source files in the master branch should be compatible with LAMMPS >= 29Oct2020.
-These have been tested against the previous versions on short simulations, though not extensively.
+The tagging systems is as follows:

+tag = 03Mar2020; should be compatible with stable 03Mar2020 version of LAMMPS tag = 29Oct2020; should be compatible with stable 29Oct2020 version of LAMMPS

+Source files in the master branch should be compatible with the 29Sept2021 stable version of LAMMPS.
+Changes between 29Oct2020 and 29Sept2021 are minimal, and the "fix_dfield" implementation gives identical trajectories between the two trajectories for short simulations of pure water, an electrolyte solution, and a NaCl (111) surface. <b>The "fix_dfield_tip4p" and "fix_efield_tip4p" have not been tested between versions.</b>

 This is an implementation of the constant D ensemble in LAMMPS, based on the work of Stengel, Spaldin and Vanderbilt [Nature Phys.
 5,